jshawl/peanut-butter-and-jelly/08-single-page-web-apps/sequelize/readme.md

 ### Callback Hell

+ugh. callback hell is not a thing if you used named functions.
+Can we be less biased here?

 You wake up one day and find you have 47 nested callbacks, have to hit "tab" 47 times for each new line, and your wife has left you and your house has burned down.

 It makes no difference from a performance standpoint.
 It's *real nice* from a readability standpoint.